cyyber/qrl-beaconchain-explorer/README.md

-# Zond Beacon Chain Explorer
+# QRL Beacon Chain Explorer

-The explorer provides a comprehensive and easy to use interface for the Zond beacon chain.
+The explorer provides a comprehensive and easy to use interface for the QRL beacon chain.
 It makes it easy to view proposed blocks, follow attestations and monitor your staking activity.

 ## About

 The explorer is built using golang and utilizes a PostgreSQL database for storing and indexing data.

 **Warning:** The explorer is still under heavy active development.
 More or less everything might change without prior notice and we cannot guarantee any backwards compatibility for now.
-Once the Zond ecosystem matures we will be able to provide stronger guarantees about the updatability of the explorer.
+Once the QRL ecosystem matures we will be able to provide stronger guarantees about the updatability of the explorer.

 ## Features